How do I choose the best PC gaming accessories?

 How to choose the best PC gaming headset

 Next up, you'll mostly likely want to consider a surround sound gaming headset over a pair of gaming speakers.
-A casque de jeu is a critical selection for both hearing enemies and the in-game world around you, and also communicating clearly with any and all teammates in multiplayer team games.
+A gaming headset is a critical selection for both hearing enemies and the in-game world around you, and also communicating clearly with any and all teammates in multiplayer team games.
 Headsets that feature noise canceling microphones will help you more clearly communicate as background sounds around you take a backseat.

 You can save quite a bit on a gaming headset if you choose a stereo model, but those savings come with limitations.
 Stereo gaming headsets may limit your ability to place the location of any sound in-game, while surround sound models provide a 7-point or larger spectrum of sound that help you more clearly pinpoint enemy movements and other in-game sounds.
 Being able to accurately place the location of sounds, especially in competitive gaming, is a near-essential need.